 First of all, we start our expedition with the help of our Guides.
-Cho Oyu has the reputation to be one of the easier access and safe 8000-meter climbing mountain.
+Cho Oyu has the reputation to be one of the easier access and safe 8000-meter climbing mountains.
 Therefore, most of the climbing is in moderate ice and snow slopes up to 50 degrees.
-Finally, with a few short sections of steeper rock and ice we move on.
+Finally, with a few short sections of steeper rock and ice, we move on.

 Austrian expedition on 19 October 1954 climbed the Mountain via its northwest ridge.
 It was only the fifth successful expedition to climb an 8000-meter peak.

-- Supplementary 4-litre Oxygen bottle with mask and regulator are part of the emergency kit
+- Supplementary 4-liter Oxygen bottle with mask and regulator is part of the emergency kit

 - Means of communication